AaliyanAsif/PackPal/README.md

-# Introducing "PackMate" - Your Ultimate Vacation Packing Companion! 👋
+# Introducing "PackPal" - Your Ultimate Vacation Packing Companion! 👋

 PackPal is your go to packing partner.
 PackMate is a user-friendly and efficient website designed to simplify your vacation packing experience.
 This packing tool combines functionality and ease of use to ensure you never forget an essential item again.